Worship With Us

 10:30 a.m. - Chapel

 The term "eucharist" is derived from the Greek word meaning "thanksgiving."
 Before gathering to feast with your family and friends, join us for this small gathering to give thanks to God for all the blessings of this life.

 This peaceful, candlelit celebration of the Holy Eucharist - held every year on the Winter Solstice - is especially for those who are going through a difficult time during the holiday season.
 Whether you have lost someone you love through death or separation, or you have lost your job, are struggling with addiction, suffer from mental illness, or if you are just feeling lonely, this service offers a quiet and emotionally-safe space, where you can bring all your sorrows to God and connect with the promise of hope and new life we have in the birth of Christ.
 This service includes periods of silence, contemplative chant, candle lighting, and soft Christmas carols.

 11:00 p.m. - Sanctuary

 Our "midnight mass" begins with a prelude of carols sung by our choir at 10:30, and includes incense and communion.
-The service concludes with candlelight and singing.
+The service concludes at midnight with singing by candlelight.